Namoshek/DataTables.NetStandard/README.md

 with the remaining set of possible values (cumulative search).
 This will only happen if you pass a `Expression<Func<TEntity, LabelValuePair>>` to the filter constructor as seen in the example above.
 Alternatively, you can also pass an `IList<LabelValuePair>` with the options to display.
-This is useful if you want to display the localized options of an enum for example:
+This is useful if you want to display the localized options of an enum for example.
+Or you use some data from a repository:

 ```csharp
 new EnhancedDataTablesColumn<Person, PersonViewModel>